vorpalengineering/gundler/README.md

   - `size`: Current number of user operations in the mempool
   - `userops`: Array of all user operations in the mempool

+**POST /debug_pause**
+- Toggles pause state of all processors
+- When paused, processors stop processing user operations (bundling and submitting)
+- User operations can still be added to mempools while paused
+- Response: JSON object with `paused` field (boolean) indicating new state

 ### Curl Commands

 ```bash